 "The Dubois family has once again reaped a shower of stars this year, including no fewer than two Favorites.'
-The first goes to this pure Grenache from century-old vines harvested by hand, which offers an intense nose of red fruits, forest floor, and vanilla.
-But it was the palate that particularly impressed the jury: a palate that is at once complex, velvety, powerful, and indulgent, unfolding intense flavors of spicy red fruit, lingering in a long, chocolatey finish and supported by velvety tannins of remarkable harmony .
+The first goes to this pure Grenache made from century-old vines harvested by hand, which offers an intense nose of red fruits, forest floor, and vanilla.
+But it was the palate that particularly impressed the jury: a palate that is at once complex, velvety, powerful, and rich, displaying intense flavors of spicy red fruits, lingering in a long, chocolatey finish and supported by velvety tannins of remarkable harmony .
 A Lirac with a capital L.” (Le Guide Hachette des vins 2019)

 Buy La Lôyane wines at the best price in a private sale!